 Colonel Craig Duncan

-Appointed "Colonel" by both the Governor of Kentucky and the Governor of Tennessee as an Ambassador to the virtues of Bourbon and Tennessee Whiskey.
+Appointed "Colonel" by both the Governor of Kentucky and the Governor of Tennessee as an Ambassador to the spread the word about the virtues of Bourbon and Tennessee Whiskey.

 Colonel Craig Duncan

 Colonel Craig Duncan is lifelong bourbon aficionado with a passion for history.
 He blends these two interests over an elusive glass of single barrel to form a truly unique and informative bourbon experience that you will never forget.

 Duncan is the Advertising Director at The Daily Herald in Columbia, Tennessee; the General Manager of the Advertiser News of Spring Hill; and the Vice President of Sales and Marketing for Natchez Trace Media.
 Craig Duncan was born in February 1962 in Rheiland, Germany on a U. S. Army Base called Landstuhl.
 He was raised in Odenton and Gaithersburg, Maryland and now resides in Columbia, Tennessee which is in Maury County.
 He is happily married to his wife of almost 30 years, Melissa Duncan and they have two adult children Miles Duncan and Lexie Duncan.

 Craig Duncan was appointed by Governor Paul Patton of Kentucky on October 15th, 2003 as a Kentucky Colonel for being an Ambassador for the Bourbon Industry and espousing the virtues of Bourbon throughout the Commonwealth.
 On August 15th, 2015 Colonel Duncan was appointed the same title and honor as a Tennessee Colonel by Governor Bill Haslam of Tennessee and was appointed an Aide-de-Camp to the Governor’s office for telling the Historic stories that made Tennessee Whiskey so famous.